-While formal physical therapy programs are often recommended, a particularly motivated individual may achieve equally positive results from a home exercise program.
-Some surgeons recommend the use of knee braces; however there is no evidence demonstrating improved outcomes with their use.13
+Formal physical therapy is often recommended after surgery.
+Some surgeons recommend the use of knee braces; however, there is no evidence demonstrating improved outcomes with their use.13

-Generally, an athlete can return to his or her sport between 6 and 12 months following surgery.
-Only the orthopedic surgeon can determine when it is safe to return to athletic activities.
-Returning too soon can put the new ACL graft at risk.
+Some research indicates that it may take more than 6 months to regain symmetrical knee functionality.14 In general, an athlete can return to his or her sport between 9 and 12 months following surgery.
+The orthopedic surgeon will determine when it is safe to return to athletic activities.

 - Paschos NK.
 Anterior cruciate ligament reconstruction and knee osteoarthritis.
 World J Orthop.
 2017;8(3):212-217.
 Published 2017 Mar 18. doi:10.5312/wjo.v8.i3.212.